woocommerce/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/templates/block-template-controller.md

 **This method is responsible for:**

 -   Determining if the current page has an appropriate WooCommerce block template available to render.
--   Checking if the currently loaded page is from WooCommerce.
-It then checks if the theme has an appropriate template to use: if it does not, then it finally checks if WooCommerce has a default block template available.
-If so, we override the value through `woocommerce_has_block_template` to resolve `true`.

 ### Return value